To create a friction-free mechanical experience.

 Total Station was used for location of hanger points and the “One Model” was used for construction.
 Virtual Construction loaded the various trade information into the One Model for field coordination.
 Medical Gas Piping was installed by certified craftsmen and pre-fabrication practices were used in the shop shipping materials to the jobsite.
 The scale of this project required every hand on deck.

-Hilti racks designed and installed to accommodate multiple trades, PODS of the patient tower restroom, patient headwalls for medical gas and electrical where all innovative technologies utilized in this project.
+Hilti racks designed and installed to accommodate multiple trades, PODS of the patient tower restroom, patient headwalls for medical gas and electrical were all innovative technologies utilized in this project.

 Schedule and budget were some challenges faced due to this extremely large project, but manpower was the biggest.
 There were several large projects going on in our area and we relied heavily on non-Tweet/Garot employees to perform.
 Our Tweet/Garot supervision was key to the completion.